Accredited courses from leading Australian universities, TAFEs and colleges

 What does a Child Care Worker do?

-Child Care Workers play a vital role in nurturing and educating young children, providing a safe and supportive environment for their development.
-They are responsible for fostering children’s social, emotional, and cognitive growth through engaging activities and attentive care.
-This profession requires a compassionate approach, as well as a solid understanding of child development principles, making it an essential career for those passionate about shaping the future generation.
+Child Care Workers nurture and educate young children, providing safe, supportive environments for their development.
+You’re responsible for fostering children’s social, emotional, and cognitive growth through engaging activities and attentive care.
+This profession demands compassionate approaches combined with solid understanding of child development principles.
+It’s an essential career for people passionate about shaping future generations through quality early childhood education.

-• Supervise Children – Monitor children’s activities to ensure their safety and well-being at all times.
+• Supervising children – Monitor children’s activities continuously to ensure their safety, wellbeing, and positive interactions at all times.

-• Plan Activities – Develop and implement age-appropriate educational and recreational activities that promote learning and social skills.
+• Planning activities – Develop and implement age-appropriate educational and recreational activities promoting learning, creativity, and social skill development.

-• Provide Care – Attend to children’s basic needs, including feeding, dressing, and hygiene, while offering emotional support.
+• Providing care – Attend to children’s basic needs including feeding, dressing, toileting, and hygiene whilst offering emotional support and comfort.

-• Communicate with Parents – Maintain open lines of communication with parents regarding their child’s progress and any concerns that may arise.
+• Communicating with parents – Maintain open, regular communication with parents about their child’s progress, daily activities, and any concerns requiring attention.

-• Maintain Records – Keep accurate records of children’s development, attendance, and any incidents that occur during care.
+• Maintaining records – Keep accurate records of children’s development, attendance, daily activities, and any incidents occurring during care.

-• Collaborate with Colleagues – Work alongside other childcare professionals to create a cohesive and supportive environment for children.
+• Collaborating with colleagues – Work alongside other child care professionals and educators to create cohesive, supportive environments for all children.

-• Promote Positive Behaviour – Encourage positive behaviour and conflict resolution among children, fostering a respectful and inclusive atmosphere.
+• Promoting positive behaviour – Encourage positive behaviour and conflict resolution amongst children, fostering respectful, inclusive atmospheres where everyone belongs.

-• Engage in Continuous Learning – Stay updated on best practices in early childhood education and participate in professional development opportunities.
+• Engaging in continuous learning – Stay updated on best practices in early childhood education and participate in professional development opportunities regularly.

 What skills do I need to be a Child Care Worker?